 During these times of crisis, countries, regions and cities across the European Union are stretching out a helping hand to fellow EU citizens.
-Assistance is being given to those most in need through
+Assistance is being given to those most in need through:

-- medical teams
+- medical teams and medical equipment;

-- cross-border treatments of ill patients
+- the cross-border treatments of ill patients;

-- bringing stranded EU citizens home
+- bringing stranded EU citizens home.

-The European Commission, through its Emergency Response Coordination Centre, provides assistance upon request, such as
+The European Commission, through its Emergency Response Coordination Centre, provides assistance upon request, such as:

-- coordinating and co-financing the delivery of personal protective equipment and other assistance
+- coordinating and co-financing the delivery of personal protective equipment and other assistance;

-- repatriation flights to bring back stranded citizens from outside Europe
+- repatriation flights to bring back stranded citizens from outside Europe;

-- the transport of medical teams from one country to another
+- the transport of medical teams from one country to another.

 EU Civil Protection Mechanism